 13.8 The coincidence background of spallation neutrons from cosmic ray interactions can be significant for small plutonium loadings in cans with several kg of high atomic number matrix materials.
-For example, 100 kg of iron yields a doubles rate roughly equivalent to 20 mg 240Pu, and 100 kg of lead yields a doubles rate roughly equivalent to 120 mg 240Pu at 2200 m altitude.
+For example, 100 kg of iron yields a doubles rate roughly equivalent to 20 mgPu, and 100 kg of lead yields a doubles rate roughly equivalent to 120 mgPu at 2200 m altitude.
 The bias is reduced to approximately one half of these values at sea level.

-13.9 If the detection efficiency is not constant over the assay volume, bias effects can occur due to item positioning or varying fill heights in the container.
-For a well-designed multiplicity counter these effects are usually about 1 % (1 σ) for singles, 2 % (1 σ) for doubles, and 3 % (1 σ) for triples, and 3 % (1 σ) or less for the final assay result.
+13.9 If the detection efficiency is not constant over the assay volume, bias effects can occur due to sample positioning or varying fill heights in the container.
+For a well-designed multiplicity counter these effects are usually about 1 % (1 $\sigma$ ) for singles, 2 % (1 $\sigma$ ) for doubles, and 3 % (1 $\sigma$ ) for triples, and 3 % (1 $\sigma$ ) or less for the final assay result.

-13.10 The moisture content of an assay item increases α , increases self-multiplication, and alters the detection efficiency of the counter.
+13.10 The moisture content of an assay item increases $\alpha$ , increases self-multiplication, and alters the detection efficiency of the counter.
 The first two effects are calculated and automatically corrected for by the multiplicity assay, and the third can be detected by the inner/outer ring ratio if it is significant.
 Several wt % moisture will affect the detection efficiency of a well-designed multiplicity counter by 1 % or less.

-13.11 Item container wall effects may bias individual multiplicity assay results by about 1 % for wall thicknesses of roughly 3 to 5 mm.
+13.11 Sample container wall effects may bias individual multiplicity assay results by about 1 % for wall thicknesses of roughly 3 to 5 mm.

 13.12 Large quantities of moderator in the container can change the die-away time of the counter and bias the assay if there is no cadmium liner in the assay chamber.
 This effect is too counter- and matrix-specific to quantify.
-Monitoring the
+Monitoring the die-away time with a second gate length can provide a flag, and this option is usually available in the multiplicity hardware and software package.